women crossing the finish line of a marathon with upraised arms celebrating cancer awareness and prevention wearing pink tee shirts

 Introduction

 Breast cancer is a beatable disease; with awareness, prevention, and early detection, we can improve survival rates.
 We must fight this disease by raising awareness and taking proactive steps.
 The good news is that early detection and prevention begin with you and me.
-This post will encourage screenings and healthy choices to protect yourself and to bring awareness to others.
+This post aims to encourage screenings and healthy choices to protect yourself and raise awareness in others.

 What Is Breast Cancer?